 Factors Affecting Mental Performance

-Since everything in our body is connected, many factors can affect your mental focus.
+Since everything in our body is connected, many factors can affect our mental focus.

 Getting enough hours of high-quality sleep fosters attention and concentration.
 Most experts recommend that adults get around 6 to 8 hours of sleep per night.
 According to the CDC 1 in 3 people don’t get enough sleep, making sleep deprivation a serious global problem.
 PEMF helps you fall asleep faster and sleep deeper, even if you have experienced insomnia in the past.